jay-joshy/question_cli/README.md

 # README

 ## Purpose
-Quick command line tool to both classify and/or answer allergy/immunology questions.
+Quick internal command line tool to both classify and/or answer questions.

 ## Requirements
-You required a .json file with questions formatted as such:
+You require a .json file with questions formatted as such:
 ```json
 [
   {